-So, how do you advertise on Zillow?
-Read along with our 10-step guide and download our visual checklist to guide you through the process.
+Listing your properties on Zillow is one of the best ways to increase its visibility.
+So, how to advertise on Zillow?
+Read along for each step, but also download our visual checklist to guide you through the process.

 1. Sign Up for Zillow Premier Agent & Advertising

 First, sign up for a Zillow Premier Agent (ZPA) account by visiting the Zillow agent homepage and clicking “Join” in the upper right-hand corner.
-You will then be redirected to a sign-up page where you need to enter all your personal and contact information to create a free profile.
+You will then be redirected to a sign-up page where you must enter your personal and contact information to create a free profile.

 This will give you access to a free website, customer relationship management (CRM), the 3D Home Tour app, and a dashboard for tracking advertising results.
 Once this is set up, you can request advertising details and start maximizing real estate ads on Zillow.